Updated: Jun 21

 Her family was devastated when they got the news.

-Kinako had to get surgery to have the tumor removed.
-She also received radiation therapy for several weeks so that any remaining tumor cells could be killed.
+So she also received radiation therapy over the course of several weeks so that any remaining tumor cells could be killed.

 Her cancer went into remission and she returned to being a happy and active pup, going on outings with her loving family.

-But about a year later, as it too often happens with soft tissue sarcomas, cancer began to spread again.
+But about a year later, cancer began to spread again.

-And there was nothing else that could be done to help her.
+And the family was told that there was nothing else that could be done to help her.

-Sarcomas are a rare cancer for people, but they are extremely common in dogs.
+Sarcomas are rare cancer for people, but they are extremely common in dogs.